fbpx

 12. How long can I stay for my Erasmus+ Internship?

-Your traineeship abroad can last from a minimum of 2 months to a maximum of 12 months.
+Erasmus+ internships typically last from a minimum of 2 months to a maximum of 12 months.
+The duration must be agreed upon by your university, your host company, and within the Erasmus+ program rules.

 1. What is included in the consultancy fees?